There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 “Focus on signal over noise.
 Don’t waste time on stuff that doesn’t actually make things better.”

 It’s like in basketball.
 You endlessly practice a full-court shot with 0.5 seconds left in the game.
+Now sure, you may find yourself in this situation a couple of times in your career.
+But really, how often?!

 #7 Responsibility of meeting organizers